api3dao/old-api3-docs/docs/dao-members/dashboard/proposals.md

 2. Select the **Proposal Type** on the proposal form.

-   > Proposals can be submitted to either the _Primary_ or _Secondary_ voting
+   > Proposals can be submitted as either the _Primary_ or _Secondary_ voting
-   > types.
+   > type.
 These two types have access to separate treasuries, have different
    > voting settings, and have different permissions to change contract
    > settings.
 For a technical breakdown of the different permissions granted to
    > the DAO's proposal types (and corresponding Agents) see this